Henry-Hiles/nexus/README.md

         -   [x] History loading
             -   [x] Backwards
             -   [ ] Forwards
-            -   [ ] Fix bug with message order for out-of-chunk edits (would be easy if we had https://forgejo.ellis.link/continuwuation/continuwuity/pulls/847)
-                -   I left a bounty on this, hopefully it can get resolved quickly
     -   [x] Editing
     -   [x] Deleting
 -   [ ] Reactions: Waiting on https://github.com/flyerhq/flutter_chat_ui/pull/838